5 Easy Steps on Infusionsoft Training For Small Businesses To Apply

 2. Setting up the Dashboard

-Once you login to Infusionsoft, your dashboard is the very first thing you see on the screen (If it doesn’t show the dashboard and is set on another page, contact an Infusionsoft certified consultant to help you change and set the default setting to directly your dashboard once you log in.)
+Once you login to Infusionsoft by Keap, your dashboard is the very first thing you see on the screen (If it doesn’t show the dashboard and is set on another page, contact an Infusionsoft by Keap certified consultant to help you change and set the default setting to directly your dashboard once you log in.)
 Your dashboard serves as the overall summary of the information on your sales, orders, lead generation and other statistical reports.

 3. Setting up your email bounce campaign

-The goal of Infusionsoft isn’t warehousing contacts.
-Let’s not get confused about what Infusionsoft is really for.
+The goal of Infusionsoft by Keap isn’t warehousing contacts.
+Let’s not get confused about what Infusionsoft by Keap is really for.
 It’s a marketing tool which is made to connect and build rapport with your niche and prompting them to convert (either to buy your product or service) to sales.
-But there’s one thing that Infusionsoft provides.
+But there’s one thing that Infusionsoft by Keap provides.
 It provides you with an off-the-shelf functionality, the Email Status Tracking campaign.

 Email Status Tracking campaign basically gives you an update on how your campaign bounces (soft or hard bounces), the current number of unsubscribes your business has, your email blocks, and other status updates that’ll give you information about what’s happening.
 It’s a contemporary campaign, where you can set up inside “Marketing –> Settings”, find email automation defaults, a place where you can apply and update a tag to every email contact if they have any information changed.